wadelau/wadelau.github.io/hanjst/hanjst-resource.md

 ### Scripts
 ---
-ddd
+Functions....
+Before or after,....

 #### Third-party library
 ---
-dsd
+Conflicts....
+Async....

 ### Images
 ---
 Images are recommended in innerTpl, not in main template file as the template contents firstly will be rendered by current browser itself.
-This will cause `404` errors due to that the paths of images are not well-organized before Hanjst is being
+This will cause `404` errors due to that the paths of images are not well-organized before Hanjst is being executed.